 Assuming you have a long-term tenancy with an eager prospective tenant.
 They’re hyped, you’re hyped, and you’re both confident it’s going to be beautiful.

 What happens if 10 months down the line your beloved tenant wants to ditch you like a bad case of Syphilis?
-He officially hates you.
-You didn’t fix the broken leaking tap in a reasonable time.
+What if your tenant officially hates you?
+You didn’t fix the leaking tap in a reasonable time.
 You’re a piece of garbage as far as he’s concerned.
 Your tenant wants to end the tenancy agreement agreement.

 Now this brings me to my point.
 A long-term tenancy does NOT work in the landlords favour, because if the tenant wants to break it, it’s safer just to break it.
 On the other hand, if the landlord wants to break it early, what tangible bargaining chip do we have?
 Absolutely none, so the tenant has no reason to surrender early on our request.

 If you’re a hopeless optimist, you could argue that the landlord could intentionally fail to meet their obligations to repair and maintain.
 But that’s not technically true, and it’s definitely not a bargaining chip, because the landlord can be prosecuted for failing to meet their legal obligations, which includes the responsibility to repair and maintain.

 So question has to be asked, what security do landlords actually gain by offering a long-term tenancy?

 How long should you offer a tenancy for?